 The Scientific Advisory Board of VRVis consists of renowned international experts in visual computing who provide their professional expertise to VRVis.
-The scientific advisory board of VRVis is composed of: Oliver Deussen (University of Konstanz), Thomas Ertl (University of Stuttgart), Reinhard Klein (University of Bonn), and Heidrun Schumann (em.
-University of Rostock).
+The scientific advisory board of VRVis is composed of: Oliver Deussen (University of Konstanz), Reinhard Klein (University of Bonn), Philipp Slusallek (DFKI), and Anna Vilanova (Eindhoven University of Technology).

 Oliver Deussen graduated at the Karlsruhe Institute of Technology and currently is professor at the University of Konstanz, one of the few Excellence Universities in Germany.
 He also serves as visiting professor at the Chinese Academy of Science in Shenzhen (SIAT).
 From 2019 to 2020, he served as President of the Eurographics Association.
 He is speaker of the Excellence Cluster "Centre for the Advanced Study of Collective Behaviour" at the University of Konstanz.
 His areas of interest are modeling and rendering of complex systems, non-photorealistic rendering, sampling theory as well as information visualization.
 He also contributed papers to geometry processing and image-based modeling methods.